Delicious Japanese Soy Milk Hot Pot recipe with napa cabbage, mushrooms, and thinly sliced pork cooked in a creamy and savory soy milk broth.

 - Gather all the ingredients.

-- Once boiling, add 2 cups (480 ml) warm soy milk.
+- Once boiling, warm and add 2 cups unsweetened soy milk.
 On medium heat, slowly heat up until the soup almost boils.
 Keep the lid uncovered and stir once in a while.
-Meanwhile, grind 2 Tbsp toasted sesame seeds in a pestle and mortar.
+Meanwhile, grind 2 Tbsp toasted white sesame seeds in a pestle and mortar.

-- Once the soup is hot, add ¼ cup (4 Tbsp) miso and ground sesame seeds.
+- Once the soup is hot, add ¼ cup miso and the ground sesame seeds.

-- Taste the soup and add kosher salt if you like it saltier.
-Depends on the brands and types of miso, the saltiness of your soup will vary.
+- Taste the soup and add ¼ tsp Diamond Crystal kosher salt if you like it saltier.
+Depending on the brands and types of miso, the saltiness of your soup will vary.
 I recommend making the soup a little bit saltier since you’ll add vegetables that will release water and dilute the soup.
 Turn off the heat and set aside.
 Keep it covered.

-- Hot Pot Ingredients: If your meat is not thinly sliced, you have to cut it thinly on your own.
-See how to do it (picture is thinly sliced beef).
+- If your 1 lb thinly sliced pork loin is not thinly sliced, you have to slice it on your own.
+To see how, visit my post on How to Slice Meat Thinly (DIY).
+(Pictured below is thinly sliced beef.)

-- Cut off and discard the bottom of enoki mushrooms and shimeji mushrooms.
+- Cut off and discard the bottom of 7 oz enoki mushrooms and 3.5 oz shimeji mushrooms.

-- Cut off and discard the shiitake stem.
-If you like, make a decorative cut on shiitake mushrooms.
+- Cut off and discard the stem of 4 shiitake mushrooms.
+If you like, make a decorative cut on the shiitake caps.

-- Cut napa cabbage into 2” (5 cm) pieces widthwise.
-Then cut into 2-3 pieces lengthwise on the thick and white bottom part of napa cabbage so that it’ll be faster to cook.
+- Cut ¼ head napa cabbage into 2-inch (5-cm) pieces widthwise.
+Then cut into 2–3 pieces lengthwise on the thick and white bottom part of napa cabbage so that it’ll be faster to cook.

-- Cut Mizuna (or spinach) and shungiku into 2” (5 cm) pieces.
+- Cut ½ bunch mizuna (Japanese mustard green) (or spinach) and 1 bunch shungiku (chrysanthemum greens) into 2-inch (5-cm) pieces.

-- Cut negi (long green onion or leek) into 1” (2.5 cm) thick pieces diagonally.
-Thinly slice green onion/scallion.
+- Cut 1 Tokyo negi (naga negi; long green onion) diagonally into pieces 1 inch (2.5 cm) thick.
+Thinly slice 1 green onion/scallion.

-- Using a vegetable peeler, peel the daikon and carrot thinly as if you are peeling their skin.
+- Peel the skin off ½ daikon radish and 1 carrot.
+Using a vegetable peeler, peel the daikon and carrot into thin strips as if you are peeling their skin.
 You can cut these root vegetables into thinly rounds or quarters, but my family loves eating root vegetables in long paper-thin form.

-- Peel the gobo (burdock root) same way as daikon and carrot.
+- Scrape the skin off 1 gobo (burdock root) with a knife.
+Then, peel the gobo into thin strips the same way as the daikon and carrot.
 Soak the thinly sliced gobo in water for 15 minutes to prevent them from changing color.

 - Put all the vegetables, mushrooms, and tofu in a platter.